-Conductor resistance in PoE applications results in heat generation in the cable.
-Typically, Cat6 and Cat7 have larger conductor size than Cat5e.
+Conductor resistance (DCR) in PoE applications results in heat generation in the cable.
+Typically, Cat6 and Cat7 have larger conductor sizes than Cat5e patch cables.
 Cables with a larger conductor size can reduce more conductor resistances.
-It’s said that the heat generated in the cable will be reduced with the same ratio of the conductor resistance reduction.
-Cat6 cable has about 80% heat generation of Cat5e cable.
-Thus, the larger conductor size of the cable, the better.
+Generally speaking, the heat generated in the cable will be reduced with the same ratio of the conductor resistance reduction.
+Cat6 cables tend to have about 80% of the DCR of Cat5e, thus only about 80% of the heat generation.
+The larger the conductor size of the cable, the better.

-Cable construction is also a factor leading the temperature rise of a cable.
-Copper cable can be divided into UTP (unshielded twisted pair cable) and STP (shielded twisted pair cable) cable based on cable structure.
-Usually cables with metallic or foil shields are proved to dissipate more heats than UTP cables.
-Higher heat dissipation leads cooler cable.
+Cable construction is also a factor causing the temperature rise of a cable.
+Copper cable can be divided into UTP (unshielded twisted pair cable) and STP (shielded twisted pair cable) two types based on cable structure.
+Usually, cables with metallic or foil shields are proven to dissipate more heat than UTP cables.
+Higher heat dissipation leads to cooler cable.
 When using Cat6 F/UTP cable, more than 40% heat can be dissipated compared to Cat6 UTP.
-If allowed, choose Cat7 S/FTP cable with a foil shield around each pair which can dissipate more heats than Cat6 and Cat6 F/UTP.
+If allowed, picking Cat7 S/FTP cable with a foil shield around each pair can dissipate more heat than Cat6 and Cat6 F/UTP.

-Cables with high temperature ratings allow for a higher amount of power to be dissipated.
+The previous two factors will affect the cable temperature to some degree.
+Cables with high-temperature ratings allow for a higher amount of power to be dissipated.
 Typical temperature ratings for cables are 60°C, 75°C and 90°C. If the temperature of a cable rises, the electrical performance will be degraded.
 And it's not good for the cable's physical performance and longevity.
-According to researches, shielded cables are less likely to be affected by temperature that UTP cables.
+Normally Speaking, shielded cables are less likely to be affected by temperature than UTP cables.